Telluride, Colorado: Skiing era

-In 1971 the Telluride Council for the Arts and Humanities (TCAH) was founded and organized by Scott Brown, Chris Gertz and Burk Thompson, and fellow local arts and craftspeople following a sidewalk arts show on Main Street.
-TCAH also founded over the years several festivals which include: The Telluride Film Festival; Telluride Bluegrass Festival; Telluride Mountainfilm Festival; Telluride Tech Festival; Telluride Jazz Festival; Telluride Chamber Music Festival and the Countdown to New Years held in front of the San Miguel County Courthouse to welcome in the New Year at Midnight on Main Street.

-The Grateful Dead played Telluride on August 16 and 17, 1987, riding the recent success of In the Dark.

 During the 1980s, Telluride developed a reputation as "Colorado's best-kept secret", which paradoxically made it one of the better-known resort communities.
 Wealthy skiers flocked to the mountain all winter, and sightseers kept hotel rooms full all summer.
 Telluride also became notorious in the drug counterculture as a drop point for Mexican smugglers and a favorite place for wealthy importers to enjoy downtime.
 The town was even featured in the hit song by Glenn Frey from Miami Vice, "Smugglers Blues".
 Telluride was living up to its Wild West history.
 This type of attention helped differentiate it from Aspen.
 The festivals and Telluride's bad-boy image attracted celebrities like Tom Cruise, Oprah Winfrey, and Oliver Stone.
 By the mid-1990s, Telluride had shed both its mining personality and drug image to establish itself as a premier resort town balancing modern culture with fascinating western history.
 In 2003, Prospect Bowl, an extension to the ski area opened, providing the resort with many new trails and runs.
-In 2007–08, the ski area opened some of the most extreme, inbound, hike-to terrain in the country.
 Most lifts in the area are high-speed quad chairs capable of holding four passengers.
 The highest lift on the mountain reaches 12570 ft.

-Telluride has a free box that is well supported by the community.